GreenfishK/starvers/src/jena_TDB/README.md

 ## Run the experiments

+Execute in the directory containing this README, in a working copy cloned from this repository.

 Note - on the server you may want to do this in a **screen** session.

 ```sh
 ./run-docker.sh beara 2>&1 | tee beara.log
 ./run-docker.sh bearb-day 2>&1 | tee bearb-day.log